Deadly violence resumes in Myanmar after peaceful protests

 The coup reversed years of slow progress toward democracy in Myanmar, which for five decades had languished under strict military rule that led to international isolation and sanctions.

-Protesters in some areas have recently used tactics meant to avoid violent confrontations.
+Protesters have recently used tactics meant to avoid violent confrontations.
 On Tuesday, social media reports said candlelight marches before sunrise were held in Mawlamyaing in Mon State in southeastern Myanmar.

 Another tactic has been to use signboards as proxies for human protesters, placing them in rows in public places.
 This tactic was reported to have been used by a group of engineers in the second-biggest city, Mandalay, in central Myanmar.